csc-training/intro-to-ml/day1/README.md

 ### 2. Running Jupyter on your laptop

-If you have a laptop that has jupyter, scikit-learn, and all the other necessary Python packages installed, it is possible to use it.
+If you have a laptop that has Jupyter, Scikit-learn, and all the other necessary Python packages installed, it is possible to use it.
 Clone the Git repositories used on this course

     git clone https://github.com/csc-training/python-introduction
     git clone https://github.com/csc-training/intro-to-ml

-and launch jupyter.
+and launch Jupyter.